pcotret/cve2/README.md

 # Ibex RISC-V Core

-Ibex is a production-quality open source source 32-bit RISC-V CPU core written in SystemVerilog.
+Ibex is a production-quality open source 32-bit RISC-V CPU core written in SystemVerilog.
 The CPU core is heavily parametrizable and well suited for embedded control applications.
 Ibex is being extensively verified and has seen multiple tape-outs.
 Ibex supports the Integer (I) or Embedded (E),